Please note that Beyond the Classroom Monthly (BTCM) breaks during the summer. Next meeting will be in September!

-This is a series of monthly workshops that invite students in grades 7 to 12 to explore math in a nontraditional environment.
-They are part of our summer program, however, there’s no commitment to attend the summer camp when coming to the workshops or viceversa.
+This is a series of monthly workshops that invite students in grades 6 to 12 to explore math in a nontraditional environment.
+They are a complement to our summer program, however, there’s no commitment to attend the summer camp when coming to the workshops or vice versa.
 Students are welcome to join BTCM for any sessions they can and want.
 It is not mandatory to come to all, as sessions are independent.

 We welcome all students, whether they already have an interest in math or not, and even if they don’t like math (so far).
-BTCM are a great way to get to know a different side of math and feel comfortable doing math.
+BTCM are a great way to get to know another side of math, as we explore research-level problems, but with the appropriate level for the youth.
 Our workshops often link math with other topics of interest like art.

 BTCM is for those students who are interested in attending the summer camp and want to start preparing for it, but also for those who can’t or are unsure about attending the summer camp but want to give it a try.

-During the Fall 2020, the workshops will run virtually.
-If you require an accommodation such as live captioning or interpretation to participate in this event, please contact us at firstname.lastname@example.org Requests made two weeks before the event will generally allow us to provide seamless access, but the university will make every effort to meet requests made after this date.
+We offer automated Zoom captioning in our workshops.
+If you require a different accommodation such as interpretation to participate in this event, please contact us at email@example.com Requests made two weeks before the event will generally allow us to provide seamless access, but the university will make every effort to meet requests made after this date.

 This is a free event.